Master of Public Policy (M.P.P.)

 The Master of Public Policy (MPP) program at Loyola is a two-year professional degree focused on training students to assume leadership roles in government, non-profit organizations, or businesses.
 Part-time students typically finish in three years.
 Internships or capstone projects allow students to apply the skills developed in the program and gain work-related experience.

-Required Coursework: The M.P.P. degree program requires 37 credit-hours of coursework—11 three-credit courses, plus a four-credit internship or capstone experience.
+Required Coursework: The M.P.P. degree program requires 37 credit-hours of coursework—11 three-credit courses, plus a three-credit internship or capstone experience.

 - MPP 400 Policy Design and Analysis